KeatonBlue/KeatonBlue.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Keaton Blue Shurilla is a masters student in Informatics at the University of Tsukuba, researching in the [Digital Nature Group](https://digitalnature.slis.tsukuba.ac.jp/) advised by Professor [Yoichi Ochiai](https://yoichiochiai.com/).
+Keaton Blue Shurilla is a masters student in Informatics at the University of Tsukuba, researching in the [Digital Nature Group](https://digitalnature.slis.tsukuba.ac.jp/) advised by Prof. [Yoichi Ochiai](https://yoichiochiai.com/).
 He also works as a research assistant for [CYBERDYNE](https://www.cyberdyne.jp/).

 Previously, he earned a B.S. in Electrical Engineering from Brigham Young University with university honors.
-He was an undergraduate research student in Dr. Daniel Smalley's [Electro-Holography Lab](https://www.smalleyholography.org/).
+He was an undergraduate research student in Prof. Daniel Smalley's [Electro-Holography Lab](https://www.smalleyholography.org/).

 In addition to his academic work, Keaton is a media artist, [prolific DJ](https://soundcloud.com/keybluemusic) and producer of [electronic music](https://keyblue.bandcamp.com).
 He creates new experiences by repurposing obsolete hardware systems.